pytorch/vision/CONTRIBUTING.md

 ### New or improved model

-Please refer to guidelines in [Contributing to Torchvision - Models](https://github.com/pytorch/vision/blob/main/CONTRIBUTING_MODELS.md).
+Please refer to the guidelines in [Contributing to Torchvision - Models](https://github.com/pytorch/vision/blob/main/CONTRIBUTING_MODELS.md).

 ### New dataset